openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The binding has been tested with a Niko Home Control IP-interface (550-00508) and the Niko Home Control Connected Controller (550-00003).

+The binding has been developed for and tested with Niko Home Control I. It is not expected to work with Niko Home Control II, or with Niko Home Control I installations upgraded to Niko Home Control II.

 The action events implemented are limited to onOff, dimmer and rollershutter or blinds.
 Other actions have not been implemented.
 It is not possible to tilt the slats of venetian blinds.

-Beyond action events, the Niko Home Control communication also supports thermostats, electricity usage data and alarms.
+Beyond action events, the Niko Home Control communication also supports thermostats and electricity usage data.
 This has not been implemented.

 ## Example